ubc-subbots/software-start-here/README.md

+> [!WARNING]
-# This repo is deprecated as projects move to Ubuntu 26.04.
-Setup is detailed in repo Wiki.
+> This repo is archived as projects move to Ubuntu 26.04.
+Setup is now detailed in the projects Wiki.

 # Software Challenge